• Menu

 The Raphael Rooms

-Located in the public part of the papal appartments, the Raphael Rooms are a series of rooms painted between 1508 and 1525 by the incomparable Rafaello Sanzio (Raphael) and his disciples.
-There are four rooms, each named after the frescoes painted on the walls:
+Situated in the public section of the papal apartments, the Raphael Rooms (Stanze di Raffaello) are a series of rooms painted between 1508 and 1525 by Raphael and his pupils.
+There are four rooms in total, each named after the frescoes adorning their walls:

 • Stanza dell’incendio del Borgo